Pluperfect: Italian

 The second example may refer to an event that happened continuously or habitually in the past.
 (I.e. "After I used to find it, I would sell it" OR "After I would find it, I would sell it").
 The first example, being the preterite, refers only to actions completed once in the remote past, or distant past.

 Judeo-Spanish

 In Judeo-Spanish, the Latin pluperfect forms with little alteration have been preserved (e.g. final /m/ and /t/ are dropped) to express this tense (pluskuamperfekto), which is identical in form to the imperfect subjunctive.
-It has a similar form to the Portuguese, thus the Portuguese example above in Judeo-Spanish is, Kuando yegí suve ke mi haver morera 'When I came I knew that my friend had died'.
+It has a similar form to the Portuguese, thus, the Portuguese example below, in Judeo-Spanish, is: Kuando yegí suve ke mi haver morera, 'When I came I knew that my friend had died'.
 It remains the main spoken form, though in some varieties, similarly to Spanish or Portuguese, the pluperfect is formed using the auxiliary verbs tener or aver plus the past participle.
 For example, Kuando yegí suve ke mi haver tuve morido or Kuando yegí suve ke mi haver avía morido.